Cron Jobs with PHP and other File Types | Bluehost Support

 Cron Jobs with PHP and other File Type

-Please note: We will be updating to PHP version 8.0 in batches beginning in 2022.
+Please note: The minimum PHP version on our Shared hosting servers is currently at 8.1.
 Keep an eye out for communications on when your account will be updated and what changes, if any, you will need to make.
-For more information on updating content for PHP compatibility, read our guide on What to do if your Site Does not Work with Newer Versions of PHP.
-To learn more about what is changing with PHP 8.0, please see PHP.net's release notes.
+For more information on updating content for PHP compatibility, read our guide on What to do if your Site Does not Work with Newer Versions of PHP

 PHP